Costume jewelry

-Costume or fashion jewelry includes a range of decorative items worn for personal adornment that are manufactured as less expensive ornamentation to complement a particular fashionable outfit or garment as opposed to "real" (fine) jewelry, which is more costly and which may be regarded primarily as collectibles, keepsakes, or investments.
-From the outset, costume jewelry — also known as fashion jewelry — paralleled the styles of its more precious fine counterparts.
+Costume or fashion jewelry includes a wide range of decorative items worn for personal adornment that are manufactured as less expensive ornamentation to complement a particular fashionable outfit or garment as opposed to "real" (fine) jewelry, which is more costly and which may be regarded primarily as collectibles, keepsakes, or investments.
+From the outset, costume jewelry—also known as fashion jewelry—paralleled the styles of its more precious fine counterparts.

 Terminology

 It is also known as artificial jewellery, imitation jewellery, imitated jewelry, trinkets, fashion jewelry, junk jewelry, fake jewelry, or fallalery.

 Etymology

 The term costume jewelry dates back to the early 20th century.
 It reflects the use of the word "costume" to refer to what is now called an "outfit".